BostonImageReadingCenter/WritingInColor/README.md

 Finally, run `./setup.sh` to setup the database for this project.

 ## Usage
-To start the server, run `bun run start` or `npm run start` to start in development mode (i.e. without `vite`)
+To start the server, run `bun run start` or `npm run start` to start.

-For development mode, you will need to either manually compile the scss or use an extension that automatically compiles scss.

-To start in production mode, run `bun run production` or `npm run production`.
-Production mode will automatically compile scss.

 ## Navigating the code.
 - The server code can be found in the `server` directory.